mrciolino/wiki-backup/timeline.md

 - **2 BC:** Birth of **[Krorgfrey](/characters/krorgfrey)** to Krorg and his wife Kayla.
 - Despite his bounty, Os becomes the secret ruler and law enforcer of [Gothriathon](/locations/Mardun/Gothriathon).
 He disconnects Gothriathon from the [Dragon Sea](/locations/Mardun/dragon_sea) trade network back into a barter economy, putting a major wrench in Krorg's economic ambitions.
 - [Meade](/characters/meade) joins up with [Os](/characters/os) to promote justice in [Gothriathon](/locations/Mardun/Gothriathon).
+- On a fateful journey for the Robin Trading Co, Os' brother Eugene Vrintia is eaten by a dragon turtle.

 ### The End of the Age of Mortals (0 AC)
 - Krorg sends Narascus, Frederina, and Bazvrah to Gothriathon to hunt down Os.